Monitoring, Debugging, and Troubleshooting

 0.548ms

-VMA process cannot establish connection with daemon (vmad) in Microsoft hypervisor environment.
+7. XLIO process cannot establish connection with daemon (xliod) in Microsoft hypervisor environment.

-When working with Microsoft Hypervisor, VMA daemon must be enabled in order to submit Traffic Control (TC) rules which will offload the traffic to the TAP device in case of plug-out events.
+When working with Microsoft Hypervisor, XLIO daemon must be enabled in order to submit Traffic Control (TC) rules which will offload the traffic to the TAP device in case of plug-out events.

 The following warning is reported during any connection establishment/termination: